 Yoga for Beginners

-Yoga is a highly beneficial wellness program that has been practiced for centuries.
+Yoga is a highly suitable wellness program that has been practiced for centuries.
 It was formed to help us understand our natural appearance.

-In modern times, it has become a lifestyle for people of all age groups.
-Yoga for beginners is about becoming familiar with the physical and mental aspects of the body.
+In modern times, it has become a way of life for people of all ages.
+Yoga for beginners is about becoming familiar with the body’s physical and mental aspects.

-Yoga for beginners is a highly beneficial practice that can uplift the human spirit.
+In simple words, Yoga for beginners uplifts the human spirit.
 As per Bhagwat Gita: Ýogah karmeshu kaushlam.’
 Yoga practices bring perfection to actions.

 Yoga beginners should start their spiritual journey after following Ashtanga Yoga (the eight limbs of yoga).